Revingbell/my-twitch-tools/README.md

 ﻿# my-twitch-video-and-sound-commands

 ## How to use:

+### Update Config File From v1.1.0
+Put your old `config.js` file inside the `js` folder, then open the file `updateConfigFile.html` in the web browser of your choice.
+You will be prompted to download the updated version of the file, save it inside the `js` folder.
+You can start using v1.2.0.

 ### Add video and sound files
 Put all video files in the `videos` folder, and all sounds in the `sounds` folder.